-Born and raised in Denison, Texas, Sullenberger pursued his childhood love of aviation at the United States Air Force Academy.
-In his graduation year at the academy, he received the Outstanding Cadet in Airmanship Award.
+Born and raised in Denison, Texas, Sullenberger pursued his childhood love of aviation by learning to fly at age 16, while still in high school, and later at the United States Air Force Academy.
+At his graduation from the Academy in 1973, he received the Outstanding Cadet in Airmanship Award.
 In addition to his bachelor’s degree in psychology, he also has two master's degrees, one in industrial psychology from Purdue University and one in public administration from the University of Northern Colorado.
 He also has an honorary Doctorate of Letters from Purdue University.

 After logging more than 20,000 hours of flight time Sullenberger became internationally renowned on January 15, 2009 when he and his crew safely guided US Airways Flight 1549 to an emergency water landing in New York City’s frigid Hudson River.
 The Airbus A320's two engines had lost thrust following a bird strike.
 Sullenberger and his crew received international acclaim for their actions that day, including the passage of a Congressional resolution recognizing their bravery.
 Sullenberger was ranked second in TIME's "Top 100 Most Influential Heroes and Icons of 2009” and was awarded the French Legion of Honour.